AWS Automated Backups

 - enable point-in-time recovery of the DB Instance

-- perform a full daily backup and captures transaction logs (as updates to your DB instance are made
+- perform a full daily backup and capture transaction logs (as updates to your DB instance are made)

-- are performed during the defined preferred backup window and is retained for user-specified period of time called the retention period (default 1 day with a max of 35 days)
+- are performed during the defined preferred backup window and retained for a user-specified retention period (default 1 day, max 35 days)

-- When a point-in-time recovery is initiated, transaction logs are applied to the most appropriate daily backup in order to restore the DB instance to the specific requested time.
+- When a point-in-time recovery is initiated, transaction logs are applied to the most appropriate daily backup to restore the DB instance to the specific requested time.

-- allows a point-in-time restore and an ability to specify any second during the retention period, up to the Latest Restorable Time
+- allows a point-in-time restore to any second during the retention period, up to the Latest Restorable Time (typically within the last 5 minutes)

 - are deleted when the DB instance is deleted